Coccotrypes cyperi: Distribution

 Native range of the species is South east Asia.
 It is found in Myanmar, India, China, Indonesia, Malaysia, Sri Lanka, Vietnam, Sweden, Seychelles, Costa Rica, Honduras, Panamá, Jamaica, Lesser Antilles, Puerto Rico, Dominican Republic, México, United States, Australia, Cook Islands, Fiji, French Polynesia, Micronesia, Samoa, Tonga, New Zealand, Papua New Guinea, Bolivia, Brazil, Ecuador, Chile, Peru, Saint Vicente and the Grenadines, Saint Lucia, US Virgin Islands, Suriname and Trinidad and Tobago.

 It is introduced to USA in the early 1900s particularly due to imported bird seeds and avocado seeds.

 Biology

 After mating, adult beetle breeds in fruits, seeds, petioles, phloem, twigs, under bark of branches and logs.
 Particularly a seed borer, grubs are bore into the soft tissues.
-Both adult and the larva are polyphagous and has been reported from about 50 host plant species.
+Both adults and the larvae are polyphagous and have been reported from about 50 host plant species.
 In 2013 and 2015, it has been intercepted, in Cyprus on plants for planting of Ficus microcarpa from China.